 Until 1990, most of the vermiculite sold in the U.S. came from a mine near Libby, Montana, that contained a deposit of asbestos which contaminated the vermiculite.

 Asbestos is a mineral fiber that can easily become airborne and causes serious lung diseases such as asbestosis, mesothelioma, and other types of lung cancer.
+It only takes being exposed to asbestos one time to get mesothelioma and other lung diseases.
+Some of these illnesses can take 20-40 years to show symptoms after exposure.
+Visit the Mesothelioma Cancer Alliance website for more information.

 The Libby mine was closed in 1990, but not before contaminated vermiculite insulation made its way into millions of homes and buildings.
 The problem is so widespread that the EPA recommends that all vermiculite insulation should be assumed to be contaminated with asbestos.